mybatis/mybatis-dynamic-sql/src/site/markdown/docs/mybatis3.md

 long count(SelectStatementProvider selectStatement);
 ```

 This is a standard method for MyBatis Dynamic SQL that executes a query and returns a `long`.
 The other methods will reuse this method and supply everything needed to build the select statement except the where clause.
-There are several varients of count queries that may be useful:
+There are several variants of count queries that may be useful:

 1. `count(*)` - counts the number of rows that match a where clause
 1. `count(column)` - counts the number of non-null column values that match a where clause